 Hotel PPC campaigns can seem intimidating at first.
-You can easily spend hundreds of dollars if you’re not careful.
-This is why so many people are weary of trying out paid search.
-Once you get the hang of it, you realize that there’s potential for fantastic ROI.
+You can easily spend hundreds of dollars if you're not careful.
+This is why so many people are wary of trying out Paid Search.
+Once you get the hang of it, you realize that there's potential for fantastic ROI.
 Below are a few tips to get your PPC account up and running.
-If you have no knowledge of what PPC means, you should read our previous post: A Quick Google Adwords Intro for Hoteliers
+If you do not know what PPC means, you should read our previous post: A Quick Google Adwords Intro for Hoteliers

 Campaign > Ad Group > Keyword = Attractions > Universal Studios > Hotel Near Universal Studios, etc.

 Within the list of 10 (or more) keywords that you choose, are there any outliers?
 Are there any that are performing better than the rest?
 If there are, then you should put them into single keyword ad groups (SKAGs).